bluzelle/curium/docs/setup/deployaddl.md

         blzd init <moniker> --chain-id <chain-id for the zone>  2>&1 | jq .node_id

-    Use a new moniker string, but use the same chain-id as used in the initial node
+    use a new moniker string, but use the chain-id used by the existing nodes to identify the zone that this node will connect to

         blzd init curium01 --chain-id bluzelle  2>&1 | jq .node_id